Orbital Mott transition in two dimensional Pyrochlore lattice: Model

+The lattice structure of $R_2Mo_2O_7$ is composed of two intervening pyrochlore lattices formed by Mo cations and R cations.
+The Mo cation is surrounded by octahedra of oxygens $(MoO_6)$, which splits the five fold degenerate $d$-orbitals into three and two fold degenerate $t_{2g}$ and $e_g$ orbitals respectively.
+Further, the distortion of the $MoO_6$ octahedra along local (111) axis (towards centre of each Mo tetrahedra) splits the $t_{2g}$ levels into lower single $a_{1g}$ level (below Fermi level) and higher two fold degenerate $e'_g$ levels (above Fermi level)\cite{solovyev}.
+Mo being $Mo^{4+}$ cation in these compounds, strong Hund's coupling results in the fully occupied single $a_{1g}$ up-spin band, well below Fermi level, and half-filled two-fold degenerate $e^{\prime}_g$ up-spin bands.
+We start with the following two band double exchange model, previously proposed by Furukawa {\it et al}\cite{motome4} for various pyrochlore systems to describe the electronic motion for the compound, including kinetic energy, coulomb interaction, Hund's coupling and anti-ferromagnetic super-exchange:

-The first term denotes kinetic energy of itinerant $e^{\prime}_g$ electrons with spin $\sigma$ and with orbital index $\alpha$ running over degenerate orbitals $a$ and $b$ of the $e^\prime_g$ band.
-Second term, $J_H$, denotes the Hund's coupling between itinerant $e^{\prime}_g$ electrons with localized spin half $a_{1g}$ electron.
-Third term, $J_{AF}$, denotes the anti ferromagnetic super-exchange (SE) among localized $a_{1g}$ electrons. $J_{AF}=$ is approximately set by $t_{a1g}^2/U_{a1g}$ where $t_{a1g}$ is the transfer integral between the $a_{1g}$ orbitals and $U_{a1g}$ the intra-orbital Coulomb repulsion in the $a_{1g}$ orbital.
-The last term denotes on-site coulomb interactions between $e^{\prime}_g$ including intra and inter-orbital repulsions.
+where, $c^{\dagger}_{i\alpha\sigma}$ creates an electron at site $i$, orbital $\alpha$ and spin $\sigma$. $\vec{s}_{i\alpha}$ is electronic spin operator for site $i$, orbital $\alpha$. $\vec{S}_i$ is core spin at site $i$.
+The first term denotes the kinetic energy of itinerant $e'_g$ electrons with spin $\sigma$ and orbitals $\alpha$ running over two degenerate orbitals (say 1, and 2) of the $e'_g$ band. $t_{\alpha,\beta}$ is the electronic hopping.
+Second term, with coupling $J_H$, denotes double exchange coupling between itinerant $e'_g$ electrons with localised $a_{1g}$ electron, treated as core spins.
+Third term denotes the anti-ferromagnetic super-exchange among localised $a_{1g}$ electrons with strength $J_{AF}$. $J_{AF}=$ is approximately set by $t_{a1g}^2/U_{a1g}$ where $t_{a1g}$ is the transfer integral between the $a_{1g}$ orbitals and $U_{a1g}$ the intra-orbital Coulomb repulsion in the $a_{1g}$ orbital.
+The last term denotes on-site coulomb interactions between $e'_g$ including intra and inter-orbital repulsions.

-The pressure-induced lattice contraction leads to the increase of the electron transfer interactions.
-In contrast to the ‘‘chemical pressure’’ with the R-ion size variation in which the $e_g$ transfer (t) is most effectively modified, the isotropic lattice contraction by the ‘‘physical’’ pressure act on the $a_{1g}$ electrons, enhancing the antiferromagnetic SE interaction $(J_{AF})$ between the localized $a_{1g}$ electron spin\cite{iguchi1,motome4}.

-We study two band DE model (\ref{DEmodel}) on the two dimensional checkerboard lattice in the limit $J_{AF}=0$.
-We take this lattice because checkerboard lattice has frustrated lattice structure like pyrochlore lattice but has simpler two band Hamiltonian.
-The checkerboard lattice is shown in fig.\ref{check-latt}.

-For large $J_{H}$, we can simplify the model.
-We first rotate the axis of quantization of every fermionic operator $c_{i,\alpha}$ from universal z-axis to the direction of the core spin $S_i(\theta_i,\phi_i)$ at every site by transformation,
+We study the above two band double exchange (DE) model (\ref{DEmodel}) on the two dimensional pyrochlore lattice, which is essentially `checkerboard lattice' (shown in the inset of Fig.\ref{fig-phd-sf}), in the limit $J_{AF}=0$.
+This gets further simplified in the $J_{H}\rightarrow \infty$ limit as follow.
+Rotating the axis of quantization of every fermionic operator $c_{i,\alpha}$ from universal z-axis to the direction of the core spin $S_i(\theta_i,\phi_i)$ at every site,